oracle/pgql-lang/pages/pgql-1.3-spec.md

   )
 ```

+Above, `financial_transactions` is the name of the graph.
+The graph has three vertex tables: `Accounts`, `Persons` and `Companies`.
+The graph also has three edges tables: `Transactions`, `PersonOwnerOfAccount` and `CompanyOwnerOfAccount`.

+Underlying foreign keys are used to establish the connections between vertices and edges.
+If foreign keys cannot be used or are not present, keys can be manually provided.
-The above example is explained in more detail in the following sections.
+Labels and properties can also be defined, all of which is explained in more detail in the next sections.

 ### Vertex tables

+A vertex table provides a vertex for each row of the underlying table.

+The syntax is:

 ```bash
 VertexTable              ::= <TableName> <TableAlias>? <KeyClause>? <LabelAndPropertiesClause>?